 repeat this step again until the “Compile VBA Project” menu item is greyed out.

-IMPORTANT NOTE: When you finished this step your VBA code is not compiled yet.
+IMPORTANT NOTE: When you have finished this step your VBA code is not compiled yet.

 5. Make backup copy of the file you are going to compile.

-The most simple way is copying the file into another folder on your computer.
+The simplest way of doing this is to copy the file into another folder on your computer.